ivanwong13768/2025-STTSS-Tutorial-Coding-Practice-1/README.md

 Python does not have a fraction type, so why not make one ourselves?
 Implement mathematical operators in the `Fraction` class provided.

 Note that all fractions should always be in their **simplest form**.
+If the fraction is negative, put the negative sign in the **numerator**.

 #### Task 3.1: `__add__`